Skip to main content

 • Provide comprehensive, evidence-based care as a Women’s Health Nurse Practitioner by integrating theory, clinical expertise, and patient preferences to support the health of women and their families.

-• Design, implement, and evaluate population-specific healthcare strategies while applying leadership and ethical principles to influence policy and system-level change.
+• Design, implement, and evaluate population-specific health care strategies while applying leadership and ethical principles to influence policy and system-level change.

-• Adapt to the evolving healthcare environment and contribute to the advancement of the profession through lifelong learning, innovation, and scholarly engagement.
+• Adapt to the evolving health care environment and contribute to the advancement of the profession through lifelong learning, innovation, and scholarly engagement.

-Program Length
+Emphasis Length

 Mode